Jelle Klaasen: 2021: Loss of Tour card

 Klaasen lost his PDC Tour Card at the end of the 2021 season after struggling to maintain consistency in his performances after being a fixture on the professional darts circuit for 14 years.
 Following this, Klaasen participated in various non-Tour Card events, including the PDC Challenge Tour and WDF competitions.

-2022-2023: WDF Career
+2022–2023: WDF Career

 From the beginning of 2022, Klaasen took part in tournaments organized by the World Darts Federation.
 In June 2022, he took part in the Dutch Open, where he was seeded in 26th.
 On his way to the final of this tournament, he defeated leading WDF players including Richard Veenstra and Thibault Tricole, before defeating Mark Barilli in the final.
-This qualified him for the 2023 WDF World Darts Championship and 2022 Winmau World Masters.
+This qualified him for the 2023 WDF World Darts Championship and 2022 World Masters.
 In November, he won the Irish Open.
 On his way to the final, he defeated Michael Warburton, Kai Fan Leung and Ryan Hogarth.
 In the final, he faced Dylan Slevin and defeated him by 6–3 in legs.
 He ended the 2022 season as the leader of the World Darts Federation men's ranking.